RuiminLi98/RiceBook_FuallStack/README.md

 Frontend use Angular, Backend use Node.js.
 Database use MongoDB.
-Use Redis to save session info.
+Use Redis to save "sessions" hash from session id to user.
 Use Cloudinary to upload images from local to database.
 Third-party authentication with Google .